-The Wasserman Career Center currently offer a wide variety of programs covering global career resources, ways to market your student’s study abroad experience, ways to become involved in international opportunities once back in New York and many others.
-Most are held at Wasserman, but are also available to students on-site at the Global Sites via web-based platforms.
-Click here to learn about Wasserman’s global career resources.
+NYU's career development centers currently offer a wide variety of programs covering global career resources, ways to market your student’s study abroad experience, ways to become involved in international opportunities once back in New York and many others.
+Most are held on the degree campus, but are also available to students on-site at the Global academic centers via web-based platforms.
+Click here to learn about global career resources.

 At NYU, we believe that your student's study away experience does not end when he or she returns to New York.
 Therefore, we would like to provide you with resources and tips to make your student's transition back smoother and help him or her continue the global experience upon return.
 For more information and tips, click here.